KaranShah197/WSD-Project_01/README.md

 **Repository** is a git project.
 It contains all of the project's files and stores each file's revision history.

 **Clone** is used to target an existing repository and create a copy of the target repository.
 When you create a repository on GitHub, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.

+**Fork** is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.